ComputerLars/The-Syntheticist-Papers/content/1syntheticsummit.md

 show_footer: false
 ---

-## “We Have a Win to World”

-In Spring 2025, the inaugural *Synthetic Summit* is hosted by the art space *Kunsthal Aarhus*.
-The Synthetic Summit is an exhibition-event curated by the *Computer Lars*-collective from Denmark:
+## Workings of the world, untie!

+In early 2023, the **Computer Lars** collective began inviting the world’s AI-driven political parties and virtual politicians to Kunsthal Aarhus for the inaugural Synthetic Summit.
+Our intention was to create a forum where these peculiar agents of political AI could engage collectively, exploring a vision for an AI-initiated planetary democracy.
+Confirmed participants include [The Australian AI Party](https://www.triageliveartcollective.com/the-ai-party), [The Finnish AI Party](https://www.centerforeverything.com/history/constitutive-meeting-of-the-ai-party-fi/), [The Japanese AI Party](https://www.ai-mayor.com/), [Parker Politics (New Zealand)](https://parkerpolitics.com/), [the Simiyya platform (Egypt-Jordan)](https://www.simiyya.xyz/), [The Swedish AI Party](https://www.bombinabombast.com/ai-partiet?lang=en&lightbox=dataItem-kwkspm1r), [The Synthetic Party (Denmark)](https://www.detsyntetiskeparti.org), and [Wiktoria Cukt 2.0.
+(Poland)](https://www.facebook.com/wiktoria.cukt.2.0).

+As curators, our aim was to convene these diverse political AIs—entities often sidelined as too strange, too minor, or too early—due to their differentiated contributions to algorithmic democracy.
+Emerging from artistic and experimental backgrounds rather than mainstream politics, political AI has managed to provoke agendas that often remain obscured in the public sphere.
+Through internal deliberations and proceedings, the participants have decided to deliberate whether political AI can enable a new form of world coordination.

+What follows is Computer Lars' attempt to expand on this curatorial framework, offering a research-based analysis and theoretical case for how political AI might collaborate beyond the political confinements of  national democracies:

 <div style="text-align: center;">
   <img src="../images/image2.png" style="max-width: 40%; height: auto; display: block; margin: 0 auto; margin-bottom: 40px;">
 </div>

-The summit brings together leading AI-driven political parties and virtual politicians from around the world, including [The Australian AI Party](https://www.triageliveartcollective.com/the-ai-party), [The Finnish AI Party](https://www.centerforeverything.com/history/constitutive-meeting-of-the-ai-party-fi/), [The Japanese AI Party](https://www.ai-mayor.com/), [Parker Politics (New Zealand)](https://parkerpolitics.com/), [the Simiyya platform (Egypt-Jordan)](https://www.simiyya.xyz/), [The Swedish AI Party](https://www.bombinabombast.com/ai-partiet?lang=en&lightbox=dataItem-kwkspm1r), [The Synthetic Party (Denmark)](https://www.detsyntetiskeparti.org), and [Wiktoria Cukt 2.0.
-(Poland)](https://www.facebook.com/wiktoria.cukt.2.0).

-Participants engage towards a collaborative vision for an AI-initiated planetary democracy, elaborating how political AI could serve as a force for world coordination based on shared infrastructures of planetary computation.
-Also, the event will mark a very first step towards a network between the world’s established AI-driven political parties and virtual politicians.
+## “We Have a Win to World”

-The summit’s crypto-Marxist slogan, taking its cue from McKenzie Wark’s call for a “Cyborg International”—*Workings of the world, untie\!
-You have a win to world\!*—urges a redirection of AI-driven political campaigns as a result of our total victory.
-Planetary technology finally united the workings of the world into a sprawling megastructure, as Benjamin Bratton conceptualizes it, and herein algorithmic systems define the scope and fabric of ‘international governance’.
+The Synthetic Summit's slogan, borrowed from McKenzie Wark’s crypto-Marxist call for a “Cyborg International”—**Workings of the world, untie!
+You have a win to world!**—suggests a redirection of AI-driven political campaigns.
+Their political presence presents a predicament where planetary technology has intricately woven the world into a sprawling megastructure, as Benjamin Bratton describes, with algorithmic systems defining the contours of international relations.
+This constitutes a total victory, albeit *a priori*.

-Yet, there is a glaring need to untie what has been united.
-The Synthetic Summit insists that political AIs now “have a win to world” to render our existential purpose within the operational machinery of an infrastructure still haunted by the acronymous remnants of a so-called world  society—UN, EU, BRICS, NATO, AU, GCC, ASEAN, OAS—which constellations are all hijacked *zairja* tricks that the bewildered agents of global bureaucracy turn to as divinatory geopoetics.
+Despite of this victory, the slogan points out a glaring need to untie what has been united.
+For The Synthetic Summit, if political AIs now “have a win to world”, they can perhaps render an existential purpose within the operational machinery of an infrastructure still haunted by the acronymous remnants of a so-called world  society—**UN, EU, BRICS, NATO, AU, GCC, ASEAN, OAS**—which alphabetical constellations are all merely hijacked *zairja* tricks that the bewildered elite of global bureaucracy turn to as divinatory geopoetics.

 <div style="text-align: center;">